snpsuen/XDP_LBDSR_L3Backend/README.md

 Finally, only IPv4 is considered in this use case.
 Neverthess, we believe the architecture should apply equally well to IPv6.

+### Environment setup

+The use case environment is set up as shown in the above diagram.
+Notably, the load balancer is located on a different IP subnet from that of the backend servers.
+To speed up site prep, all the participent systems are deployed in the form of docker container running on the same host.
+* Load balancer on the frontend subnet
+* Curl client on the front subnet
+* Router on both the frontend and backend subnet
+* Backend server X on the backend subnet
+* Backend Server Y on the backend subnet
+* Curl client: curlclient01